 Здесь собраны все эксперты по женской красоте! Уникальный набор процедур поможет не только держать тело в тонусе, но и продлить или вернуть молодость. Прекрасный сервис и специалисты!

-JSC Medicina Clinic, can be found in Spiridonyevskiy Pereulok, Moscow, Russian Federation and offers its patients Craniotomy procedures as well as 288 other procedures, across 17 different procedure categories.
-At present, there is no pricing information for Craniotomy procedures at JSC Medicina Clinic.
-The pricing information is quite specialised, so it's only available on request, and the average price is around ฿62,400.
-Many medical professionals work at the Clinic, with 10 in total, and JSC Medicina Clinic is accredited by just one known accreditations institute, JCI Accredited
+JSC Medicina Clinic, located in Spiridonyevskiy Pereulok, Moscow, Russian Federation offers patients Craniotomy procedures among its total of 288 available procedures, across 17 different specialties.
+Currently, there's no pricing information for Craniotomy procedures at JSC Medicina Clinic, as all prices are available on request only, whilst the national average price is approximately ฿62,400.
+There are many specialists available at the Clinic, with 10 in total, and they are accredited by JCI Accredited

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?